Secret Ingredient To Creating Happy And Healthy Team Dynamics

 Taking Time Out - The Secret Ingredient

-All work and no play makes Jack a dull boy.
+All work and no play makes Josh a dull boy.
 So true!
 It's not always about work.

 Sometimes what you do away from work, as a team, counts even more that what you do in the office.
 General catching up over a few drinks or dinner/lunch goes a long way in building fruitful relationships.
 It helps you understand each other better.
 Similarly, you can have some element of fun at your workplace as well.

 Work is not about a mundane routine that you have to follow.
-It can easily be a mix of celebrations, some fun team building exercises, exchanging views during downtime, conducting a little contest, silly surprises etc. These activities help in breaking down mental barriers and preconceived notions about each other and will result in better work being achieved by all.
+It can easily be a mix of celebrations, some fun team building exercises, exchanging views during downtime and having fun.
+These activities help in breaking down mental barriers and preconceived notions about each other and will result in better work being achieved by all.

 Other Ways To Create Happy And Healthy Team Dynamics

 1. Know Your Team - If you are the boss, you have to know your entire team.
 The excuse that my team is too big to remember their names does not work.
-It is not just the names that you need to remember, you have to remember the capacity they work in. their strengths and weaknesses etc. Identify the key players in your team and understand how they influence others.
+It is not just the names that you need to remember, you have to remember the capacity they work in and their strengths and weaknesses.
+Identify the key players in your team and understand how they influence others.

 Use your knowledge to guide and develop your team.
 Knowing your team is a big task and with a changing work environment, it makes it all the more important.
 If you understand all the individuals who are working under you it becomes easier to pre-empt problems and correct situations before too much damage is done.

 2. Trust Them - You know your team but that is not sufficient.
 You have to know them well enough to trust them.
 Give them a chance to prove their worth.
 Don’t jump the gun and interfere constantly.
 Trust is a two-way road, only if you trust your employees will they trust you back.
 Doubting and undermining each others authority is no way to build good faith and respect.
 Own Your Work - The work assigned to you is your responsibility.
 Do it well and own it.